prtkgpt/questdb.io/docs/concept/sql-extensions.md

 ### Optionality of GROUP BY

-The `GROUP BY` clause is optional and can be ommitted as the QuestDB optimiser derives group-by implementation from `SELECT` clause.
+The `GROUP BY` clause is optional and can be omitted as the QuestDB optimiser derives group-by implementation from `SELECT` clause.

 In standard SQL, users might write a query like the below.